paidegua/nfsen_on_centos7/README.md

 ** Perl to use: [/usr/bin/perl]

-!Press enter to accept default path.
+!
+Press enter to accept default path.
 You may get Errors since we did not configure any flows at this point.

-!Lets now create a startup script for the service
+!
+Lets now create a startup script for the service

 vi /etc/init.d/nfsen